jundalisay/superb/content/en/research/keynes/general-theory/chapter-19.md

 Just as a moderate increase in the quantity of money may exert an inadequate influence over the long-term rate of interest, whilst an immoderate increase may offset its other advantages by its disturbing effect on confidence; so a moderate reduction in money-wages may prove inadequate, whilst an immoderate reduction might shatter confidence even if it were practicable.

-There is, therefore, no ground for the belief that a flexible wage policy is capable of maintaining a state of continuous full employment; — any more than for the belief than an open-market monetary policy is capable, unaided, of achieving this result.
+It is false to believe that a flexible wage policy can maintain continuous full employment.
+This is similar to the fallacy that an open-market monetary policy is can, unaided, achieve the same result.

 The economic system cannot be made self-adjusting along these lines.